miayam/learn-css/008 Layout/README.md

 Normally, a list goes from top to bottom.
 One direction.
 With `column-count`, you can make them splits into two.
 Imagine!

-## Manipulate An Element's Position
+## Manipulate The Element's Position
 We can get an element out of its flow.
 What does that mean?

 Well, normally, an element stacks next to each other either